 - Carlie’s emotional outbursts were becoming less severe.
 She seemed to embrace the notion that she could overcome tough stuff and was learning to calm down much faster.

-3. Embrace your child’s new identity as an overcomer
+3. Embrace your child’s identity as an overcomer

-In the first situation, she was the weak one, the problem in the family.
+IDENTITY!
+In the first situation, she felt like the weak one, the problem in the family.
 She wanted to avoid the possibility of feeling ashamed again, so she avoided any challenge in which she might fail.

-Ted didn’t give Carlie new information during their conversation.
-He gave her a different perspective and a new identity as an overcomer.
+During their conversation, Ted didn’t tell Carlie what she could have done better.
+He thoughtfully affirmed what she had done well, and that gave her a new identity as an overcomer.
 She hadn’t failed the first time on the ski slope.
 She’d conquered fear, calmed herself, and found a way to get down the slope safely.
-Seeing the day in those terms was enough to encourage more bravery.
+Seeing that experience in those terms was enough to encourage more bravery.

 These are great new perspectives to embrace when your kids struggle.
-But what I know (from personal experience!) is that it is tough to respond well in the moment.
-Kids freak out over challenges and fall into big uncontrolled emotional outbursts.
-You, as the parent, get so frustrated you can’t see straight, and your goal is often to just get through it.
-(We’ve got a few ideas for the heat of the moment.)
+But what I know (from personal experience!) is that it can be really tough to respond well in the moment.
+Kids freak out over challenges, and you might get so frustrated you can’t see straight.
+(We’ve got a few ideas for the heat of the moment in this article.)

 - You are loved no matter what.
 Even in this difficult situation, I will look for the good in you.

-- Ask your child how they could solve the problem (Wait until after the outburst has subsided of course.)
-“This was a tough deal, kiddo.
+- Ask your child how they could solve the problem.
+(Wait until after the outburst has subsided, of course.)
+“This was tough.
 How do you think we could solve it so everyone feels good about it?”